au-ts/sddf/docs/makefiles.md

 CFLAGS includes an OPTIMISATION variable; this is set by default to `-O3 -g`, but can be overridden on the Make command line.

+We specify `-std=gnu17` as fixed C version, as it is both modern but also old enough to have broad compiler support (C23 support is still incomplete, and both GCC (pre-15) and Clang still default to C17 support).

 ### Driver Make Snippets ###

 Each driver make snippet (except for Ethernet) generates an ELF file called